 So pack up the kids and leave your to do list, stress, and diet behind for a weekend recharge in Door County, Wisconsin.
 With kids at your heels, you will surely stay busy during your stay, yet, waves of calmness and energy to tackle the weeks ahead will stick with you.

-This Build-Your-Own 3 Day itinerary for Door County is meant for families with babies, toddlers, or young children.
+This Build-Your-Own 3 Day itinerary for Door County with kids is meant for families with babies, toddlers, or young children (5 and under).

 - Sturgeon Bay Area

 - Pizza, Beer, and Yard Games at One Barrel Brewing

 - *Rainy Day Option: Egg Harbor Fun Park

 - Explore Lautenbach’s Winery, Orchard, Market, and Playground

 - Spend a Half Day at Peninsula State Park

 - *Rainy Day Option: Hands On Art Studio

 - Take the kids to “the goat place” everyone is talking about